typicalbot/policies/policies/terms.md

 ## 22) Miscellaneous Provisions

-1. **Conflicts:** If there is a conflict or inconsistency between these Terms of Service and any Additional Terms, the Additional Terms shall govern for that conflict or inconsistency.
-2. **Electronic Form:** You hereby waive any and all defenses you may have based on the electronic form of these Terms of Service and the lack of signing by the parties hereto to execute these Terms of Service.
+1. **Electronic Form:** You hereby waive any and all defenses you may have based on the electronic form of these Terms of Service and the lack of signing by the parties hereto to execute these Terms of Service.
-3. **Headings:** Headings are for convenience only and shall not be used to construe the meaning of any provision in these Terms of Service.
+2. **Headings:** Headings are for convenience only and shall not be used to construe the meaning of any provision in these Terms of Service.
-4. **Interpretation:** These Terms of Service shall not be construed against the Company by virtue of having drafted them.
+3. **Interpretation:** These Terms of Service shall not be construed against the Company by virtue of having drafted them.
-5. **Notices:** We will provide notices to you by email to the email address we have on record for you.
+4. **Notices:** We will provide notices to you by email to the email address we have on record for you.
 You shall provide notices to the Company by email to [_legal@typicalbot.com_](mailto:legal@typicalbot.com).
 Emailed notices shall be deemed given and received one business day after the email is sent.
 You hereby agree and consent to receive all communications from the Company electronically, including agreements, disclosures, notices or other information.
 We may provide any such communications by email or by posting them on the Website or the Services.
-6. **Documentation:** Upon our request, you shall furnish to us any documentation, substantiation, or releases necessary to verify your compliance with these Terms of Service.
+5. **Documentation:** Upon our request, you shall furnish to us any documentation, substantiation, or releases necessary to verify your compliance with these Terms of Service.
-7. **Force Majeure:** We shall not be liable or responsible to you for failure to perform any of our obligations under these Terms of Service if such failure is as a result of: (i) an act of God, earthquake, fire, flood, hurricane, storm or other natural disaster, or any failure or interruption of electricity, internet, or telephone service; (ii) an act of confiscation, embargo, foreign enemies, government sanction, hostilities (regardless of whether war is declared), insurrection, invasion, nationalization, protest, rebellion, revolution, riot, terrorist activities, or war; or (iii) a labor dispute, lockout, or strike.
+6. **Force Majeure:** We shall not be liable or responsible to you for failure to perform any of our obligations under these Terms of Service if such failure is as a result of: (i) an act of God, earthquake, fire, flood, hurricane, storm or other natural disaster, or any failure or interruption of electricity, internet, or telephone service; (ii) an act of confiscation, embargo, foreign enemies, government sanction, hostilities (regardless of whether war is declared), insurrection, invasion, nationalization, protest, rebellion, revolution, riot, terrorist activities, or war; or (iii) a labor dispute, lockout, or strike.
-8. **Governing Law:** The laws of the United States of America and the State of Wisconsin shall govern these Terms of Service and any claim or dispute of any sort that might arise between us and you, without regard to any choice of law, conflicts of law, or similar principles and without regard to your location.
+7. **Governing Law:** The laws of the United States of America and the State of Wisconsin shall govern these Terms of Service and any claim or dispute of any sort that might arise between us and you, without regard to any choice of law, conflicts of law, or similar principles and without regard to your location.
-9. **Jurisdiction and Venue:** All litigation or other legal proceedings resulting from these Terms of Service or the Services shall be brought and settled in a federal or state court in the State of Wisconsin, and you hereby irrevocably agree and consent to the jurisdiction of and venue in those courts and waive any objection as to inconvenient forum and personal jurisdiction.
+8. **Jurisdiction and Venue:** All litigation or other legal proceedings resulting from these Terms of Service or the Services shall be brought and settled in a federal or state court in the State of Wisconsin, and you hereby irrevocably agree and consent to the jurisdiction of and venue in those courts and waive any objection as to inconvenient forum and personal jurisdiction.
-10. **Severability:** If any provision of these Terms of Service is found or held to be illegal, invalid, unenforceable, or void, the arbitrator or court shall endeavor to give effect to the parties’ intentions as reflected in the provision, and all other provisions of these Terms of Service shall remain in full force and effect.
+9. **Severability:** If any provision of these Terms of Service is found or held to be illegal, invalid, unenforceable, or void, the arbitrator or court shall endeavor to give effect to the parties’ intentions as reflected in the provision, and all other provisions of these Terms of Service shall remain in full force and effect.
-11. **Survival:** The terms and provisions of these Terms of Service that by their nature should survive termination shall survive any termination of these Terms of Service.
+10. **Survival:** The terms and provisions of these Terms of Service that by their nature should survive termination shall survive any termination of these Terms of Service.
-12. **Waivers:** No failure or delay by the Company in exercising any right shall waive any further exercise of that right.
+11. **Waivers:** No failure or delay by the Company in exercising any right shall waive any further exercise of that right.
 In addition, no waiver of any breach or default of these Terms of Service shall waive any preceding or subsequent breach or default.
-13. If you have any questions about these Terms of Service, you may contact the Company via email to [_legal@typicalbot.com_](mailto:legal@typicalbot.com).
+12. If you have any questions about these Terms of Service, you may contact the Company via email to [_legal@typicalbot.com_](mailto:legal@typicalbot.com).

 ## 23) Entire Agreement